huangli712/ACFlow/docs/src/man/param.md

 !!! warning

     For the `StochOM` solver, if the correlators are defined in imaginary time axis, they must be bosonic.
-In other words, the `StochOM` solver does not support analytical continuation of fermionic imaginary time correlation function.
+In other words, the `StochOM` solver does not support analytic continuation of fermionic imaginary time correlation function.

 *Type:*